one-datum/pipeline/README.md

 # one-datum

-What can we infer about an orbit from the Gaia RV or astrometric jitter?
+What can we infer about an orbit from the Gaia RV jitter?

 ## Usage